home about new coming sign up log in PLR store DFY memberships sale tutorials templates plr feed try PLR courses contact

 PARAGRAPH 11, EDITED:

 Keep extra-curriculars reasonable.
 Even if your kids are smaller and they don't do extra-curriculars yet… afternoons should be planned for a bit of relaxation, a bit of play, homework hours, and time to review what's come home in the school folder.
-When my kids were younger, I made the common mistake of overbooking extra curricular activities.
-This resulted in stressed-out kids, and a disorganized mom who wasn't keeping up with homework demands, forgetting to sign permission slips, and other avoidable mishaps.

 FINAL PARAGRAPH, NO CHANGE: